ShubhamDubey05/Strivers-Sheet-450/D4_Maths/Pratice/README.md

+1 Minimum Bit flips to convert a number

-6️⃣ Find Missing & Repeating Number
+1 Find Missing & Repeating Number
-7️⃣ Check Odd or Even
+2 Check Odd or Even
-8️⃣ Find Single Number
+3 Find Single Number
-9️⃣ Find iᵗʰ Bit of a Number
+4 Find iᵗʰ Bit of a Number

-1️⃣3️⃣ XOR of Numbers from 0 → a
+5 XOR of Numbers from 0 → a
-1️⃣4️⃣ XOR of All Numbers Between a & b
+6 XOR of All Numbers Between a & b
-1️⃣5️⃣ Flipping Image Problem
+7 Flipping Image Problem